 “Look, he is coming with the clouds,” and “every eye will see him, even those who pierced him”; and all peoples on earth “will mourn because of him.”
 So shall it be!
 Amen.
 (Revelation 1:7)

-5) The “rapture” is a rescue, not a judgement
+5) The “rapture” is a rescue, but the tribulation is a judgement

 “I have revealed you to those whom you gave me out of the world.
 They were yours; you gave them to me and they have obeyed your word.
 (John 17:6)

 “Because you have obeyed my command to persevere, I will protect you from the great time of testing that will come upon the whole world to test those who belong to this world.
 (Revelation 3:10)

 Don’t you remember that I told you about all this when I was with you?
 And you know what is holding him back, for he can be revealed only when his time comes.
 For this lawlessness is already at work secretly, and it will remain secret until the one who is holding it back steps out of the way.
 Then the man of lawlessness will be revealed, but the Lord Jesus will kill him with the breath of his mouth and destroy him by the splendor of his coming.
 (2 Thessalonians 2:5-8)